Welcome to today's edition of the Rush 24-7 podcast.

 Because as we all know, when it comes to government, discretion is a massive and inviting gateway to tyranny.

-Now it's given to a lot of employees, and so you could say, well, that's not a tremendous amount of money.
+And so you could say, well, that's not a tremendous amount of money.

 But that the IRS has people in it itself who have only one of two possibilities here.

-Either they were willfully violating the tax code, which I'm pretty sure is a big no no.
+Either they were willfully violating the tax code, which I'm pretty sure is a big no-no.

-But you know, stuff happens, right?
+But, you know, stuff happens, right?

 Pretty sure they wouldn't be okay with that.